dfelinto/blender-manual/render/output/video.rst

 but some support the Alpha channel as well.
 Codecs that support RGBA include:

 - animation (quicktime)
-- PNG *TIFF *Pixlet - not loss-less, and may be only available on Apple Mac.
+- PNG TIFF Pixlet - not loss-less, and may be only available on Apple Mac.
 - `Lagarith Loss-less Video Codec <http://lags.leetcode.net/codec.html>`__

 +-----------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 +:guilabel:`AVI Codec`  |AVI codec compression.
 Available codecs are operating-system dependent.
 When an AVI codec is initially chosen, the codec dialog is automatically launched.
-The codec can be changed directly using the :guilabel:`Set Codec` button which appears (\ *AVI Codec settings.*\ ).+
+The codec can be changed directly using the :guilabel:`Set Codec` button which appears (*AVI Codec settings.*).    +
 +-----------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 +:guilabel:`AVI Jpeg`   |AVI but with Jpeg compression.
 Lossy, smaller files but not as small as you can get with a Codec compression algorithm.
 Jpeg compression is also the one used in the DV format used in digital camcorders.                                                                    +
 +-----------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+